 Dogs Permitted Nov 1 – May 1No

-Kapka Sno Park
+Map of Kapka Butte Sno Park

-Kapka Sno Park Snowmobile Trail Map
+Kapka Sno-Park Snowmobile Trail Map

 See a map of the snowmobile trails west of Bend here: USFS snowmobile trail map.

-Kapka Sno Park Information
+Kapka Sno-Park Information

 Distance From Bend18 miles